-Students who earn a single grade of D, F, FN, W,assignment of an NA, or are dropped for nonattendance who wish to continue in dual enrollment under probationary status as a Traditional Dual Enrollment student if you meet all other eligibility requirements may complete a probation application at the link below.
-Students with more than a single unsatisfactory grade may not continue in Traditional Dual Enrollment through any college.
+Students who have earned a single unsatisfactory grade of D, F, W, or are dropped for nonattendance who wish to continue in dual enrollment under probationary status as a Traditional Dual Enrollment student if they meet all other eligibility requirements may complete a probation application at the link below.
+Students with more than a single unsatisfactory grade may not continue in Traditional Dual Enrollment through any postsecondary partner.

 For students taking courses through EWU, ERAU, or FSCJ on the high school campus: Students are responsible for monitoring their grades in Focus and communicating with their teacher.
 If they have withdrawn from a course or earned a final grade of a D or F they must submit the attached application if he/she wishes to take courses next semester.
 This also applies to students that have earned an unsatisfactory grade in previous semesters who have not previously completed a probation application.

 Probation applications must be submitted by the student NO LATER THAN 11:59 PM on June 15th/December 15th.
 Deadlines are firm, no exceptions will be made.

 Students MUST use their DCPS username and password to access the Microsoft Form.
 Probation applications submitted by someone other than the student will not be processed.
 If a student experiences issues accessing the form, he/she should clear their browsing data/history/cache and/or use a different device.
 (Probation applications submitted by someone other than the student, DCPS school-based personnel or a parent/guardian with a DCPS account, will not be accepted.)

-If a student submits an application and it is approved, he/she will be limited to no more than two (2) courses with preference being to repeat the course in which he/she earned the grade of D, F, FN, or W. This means that Early College and Early Admission students who receive approval to continue will be able to continue as a Traditional Dual Enrollment student (not an Early College or Early Admission student) under probationary status and will be limited to 1 -2 courses.
+If a student submits an application and it is approved, he/she will be limited to no more than two (2) courses with preference being to repeat the course in which he/she earned the grade of D, F, or W. This means that Early College and Early Admission students who receive approval to continue will be able to continue as a Traditional Dual Enrollment student (not an Early College or Early Admission student) under probationary status and will be limited to 1-2 courses.

 Click Link for the DCPS Microsoft Form: Probation Application